Jacqueline Andere: Life and career

-Andere was born in a Jewish family located Mexico City on August 20 1938.
+Andere was born in a Catholic family located Mexico City on August 20, 1938.
 Her appearances in telenovelas began with 1960's Vida por Vida, and one of her major roles as a villainess was in La Madrastra opposite Victoria Ruffo and Peregrina.
 She also starred in Soy Tu Dueña opposite Lucero and Fernando Colunga.
 She was married to José María Fernández Unsáin for more than 30 years, from 1967 to his death in 1997.
 They had one child together, Chantal Andere, who is also an actress.

 The two starred in 2002's telenovela La Otra, where Chantal played the younger version of the character her mother played.
 Jacqueline has been active since 1959.
 She has been chosen as one of the killers in the popular series Mujeres Asesinas.
 One of her most famous films was La Casa del Pelícano.
 She will star as the antagonist in Emilio Larrosa's telenovela: Libre para amarte.